zurstadt/digitalsufism/cv.md

 _In Press_
 -----
 * “Early ‘Traditionist Sufis’: A Network Analysis.”
-In Belal Abu-Alabbas, Michael Mann, and Christopher Melchert, eds., _Modern Hadith Studies: Continued Debates and New Approaches_.
-Edinburgh: Edinburgh University Press: 2019. [(link)](https://www.amazon.co.uk/Modern-Hadith-Studies-Continued-Approaches/dp/1474441793 "Pre-order on Amazon")
+In Belal Abu-Alabbas, Michael Mann, and Christopher Melchert, eds., [_Modern Hadith Studies: Continued Debates and New Approaches_](https://www.amazon.co.uk/Modern-Hadith-Studies-Continued-Approaches/dp/1474441793 "Pre-order on Amazon").
+Edinburgh: Edinburgh University Press: 2019.

 * "An Integral Abū Nuwās: The Articulation of Transgressive Religiosity in his _zuhdiyyāt_ and _khamriyyāt_."
 In Kyrill Dmitriev and Christine van Ruymbeke, eds., _Wine Poetry as a World Genre_, Leiden: E.J.
 Brill, 2019.